-(26) The University's Executive Committee will receive a report annually on the number and type of activities considered in relation to this Code.
-The COO may recommend any changes to the Code at any time.
-Any substantive changes to the Code arising from the annual review will be reported to Council for consideration and approval.

-(27) The COO shall report to Council the circumstances of any significant infringements of, and departures from, the provisions of this Code.
-Infringements of, or departures from, these procedures by staff and students, will render them liable to disciplinary action.
+- 26. The University's Executive Committee will receive a report annually on the number and type of activitic considered in relation to this Code as part of the Office for Students annual assurance monitoring process.
+The University Secretary may recommend any changes to the Code at any time.
+Any substantive changes to the Code arising from the annual review are reported to Council for consideration and approval.
+The Students' Union will provide a report to the University on its engagement with its own arrangements for freedom of expression as part of its annual assurance process. - 27.
+The University Secretary shall report to Council the circumstances of any significant infringements of, and departures from, the provisions of this Code.
+Infringements of, or departures from, these procedures I staff and students, will render them liable to disciplinary action.
+As noted in the preamble above, this includes staff and students who engage in activities that do not allow legitimate free speech to take place and/or contravene the principle of academic freedom.
 If infringement is by a student they may be liable to disciplinary action and their actions may be regarded as a major offence under the University's Disciplinar Regulations.
-If infringement is by those hiring accommodation on University premises, there may be an immediate termination of the agreement to use the University premises.

-(28) Where any infringement of the Code results in breaches of the law, the University will report these to the appropriate prosecuting authorities and assist the relevant authorities to implement the process of law
+If infringement is by those hiring accommodation on University premises, there may be an immediate termination of the agreement to use the University premises. - 28.
+Where any infringement of the Code results in breaches of the law, the University will report these to the appropriate prosecuting authorities and assist the relevant authorities to implement the process of law